TechRashtra/DevSync/README.md

 | Pro Monthly | ₹199/mo   | + Portfolio templates, PDF reports   |
 | Pro Yearly  | ₹1,999/yr | + All features, upcoming AI tools    |

+*Get started for free and upgrade when you're ready to unlock the full potential of DevSync!*

 > 💡 All billing managed securely via *Stripe Checkout* with webhook integration for license verification.

 ---

 ## 🔐 Security & Access Implementation

-- *Firebase Auth:* All users must sign in via Google or email
+- 🔑 *Firebase Auth:* All users must sign in via Google or email
-- *Spring Boot Guarded APIs:* Use Firebase ID token in header
+- 🛡️ *Spring Boot Guarded APIs:* Use Firebase ID token in header
-- *Stripe Webhook Sync:* When payment is successful, set proUser = true in Firebase or internal DB
+- 💳 *Stripe Webhook Sync:* When payment is successful, set proUser = true in Firebase or internal DB
-- *Access Control:* UI and API routes verify if proUser === true before allowing:
+- 🚪 *Access Control:* UI and API routes verify if proUser === true before allowing:
   - Access to portfolio editor
   - GitHub parser
   - PDF report generator